fgibelin/ansible-core-on-traditional-platforms/README.md

-# ansible-core-on-traditional-platforms
+# CloudBees Core on traditional platforms

 This is a work in progress on how to deploy CloudBees Core on traditional platforms using Ansible

-Setup your hosts in the hosts.ini file
+### 1. Setup your hosts in the hosts.ini file

-To install CloudBees Core Operations Center, run ansible-playbook -i hosts.ini install-oc.yml To install CloudBees Core Client Masters, run ansible-playbook -i hosts.ini install-cm.yml
+### 2. Install CloudBees Core Operations Center
+`ansible-playbook -i hosts.ini install-oc.yml`

+### 3. Install CloudBees Core Client Masters

+`ansible-playbook -i hosts.ini install-cm.yml`